ZipFood-IO/docs/docs/order-lifecycle.md

 - For delivery issues, use the contact info in the order details.
 - You can always cancel or edit orders before they are completed.

+If you have questions or need help, contact ZIPFood support via your dashboard.

 ---

-If you have questions or need help, contact ZIPFood support via your dashboard.
+**Document Information**
+- Created by: Mark Serbol
+- Created time: July 23, 2025 9:12 AM
+- Category: Client
+- Last edited by: Mark Serbol
+- Last updated time: July 23, 2025 2:12 PM